hawnzug/smart/README.md

 Recently expand the lexicon from [Here](http://download.csdn.net/detail/logken/3575376).

-The lexicon used by MMSEG is written by Zhuyang Wang.
+The lexicon is written by Zhuyang Wang.

-Combine 10+ different lexicons together into a file *dict.txt*.
+Combine 10+ different lexicons together into a file `dict.txt`.

-*dict.txt* has two columns, the first is words or single character, the second is the corresponding probability.
+`dict.txt` has two columns, the first is words or single character, the second is the corresponding probability.

-Since MMSEG system only needs the probability of one single character, so the probability of the word more than 2 characters is set to 0.

-Then it is stored in a Python's dictionary named TRIE.
-Because the final lexicon is stored in a special data structure called **Trie**(前缀树), which can undermine the total size of the lexicon.

-In Trie, a vertex represents a single character, and all the words that begin with this character is stored under this Trie recursively.

-For example......
+We use **Trie**, which is also called prefix tree, to store the lexicon.

+In Trie, all the descendants of a node have a common prefix associated with that node, and the root is associated with the empty string.
+And every node stores one Chinese character, while every leaf stores a number, which is exactly the value of its prefix.